 Bonus is that variable rate historically has been performing better than a fixed rate.

 Fixed interest rate, on the other hand, is a huge commitment.
 Typically, if you break a fixed interest rate mortgage before the term for whatever reason, the penalty is the rate differential between the posted fixed rate at the bank and what you’re paying.
 Obviously, this is just a guide.

-What does that mean?
+Anyway, what does that mean?
 It usually means 10s of thousands of penalty triggered.

 In 2011, I bought a Toronto townhouse.
 At the time, it was the largest mortgage I’d signed up for.